Following is a list of frequently asked questions regarding Concordia University Commencement.

 Am I eligible for Academic Honors?

 Graduation honors are granted to undergraduate students as follows: Cum Laude to students with a minimum 3.50 GPA, Magna Cum Laude to students with a minimum 3.70 GPA, Summa Cum Laude to students with a minimum 3.90 GPA.
-Honors are calculated on the overall cumulative GPA on your transcript, including transfer credits, through the prior semester to commencement.
-Students achieving academic honors will receive an honors medallion when they pick up their cap and gown.
+Honors are calculated on the overall cumulative GPA on your transcript, including transfer credits, through the semester prior to commencement.
+Students achieving academic honors will receive an honors medallion.

 Students fulfilling the requirements for a graduate degree are required to maintain a minimum 3.00 GPA.
 The hood and Master’s degree speak to the outstanding quality of work and high achievement of graduate students and therefore are not awarded academic honors.